zty0510/Final_Project/docs/README.part3.md

 - How could you get input from the user?
 What functions can you use in Python?
 - How could you feedback the result to the user?

-Let's get down to implement your controller in `cli/cli.py`.
+Let's get down to implement your controller in function `_main()` of `cli/cli.py`.

 Your program should be able to control the following parameters of your crawler and LED:

 - The central coordinate and the range of the data the crawler is going to crawl;
-- The frequency of fetching data from the FlightRadar24 website;
+- The frequency of fetching data from the flight tracing website website;
 - The way how your LED works.
 For example, change between different scheme of working or simply change the frequency of how it blinks.

 You need to design a working scheme of how to represent each one of the parameters in your CLI.
 For example, in our design, we use `set coord 30 104` to ask the program to change the central coordinate to 30N,104E.
 You are allowed to design your own way of representing each of the commands in your program.
 You should also include a command in your program to display all the parameters currently in use.